 Soundsight Headphones is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 With the BlackShark V2, Razer has launched a wonderful gaming headset that combines a low price with high quality.
-On the other hand, the BlackShark V2 Pro doesn't attract too much attention from avid PC gamers as the gaming headset has the same design and features as its predecessor.
-Nevertheless, Razer has created a worthy successor, and at the same time, a fantastic wireless gaming headset.
+On the other hand, the BlackShark V2 Pro doesn’t attract too much attention from avid PC gamers as the gaming headset has the same design and features as its predecessor, and weaker competitive advantage.
+Nevertheless, Razer has created a convenient wireless gaming headset.

 Getting rid of the wires that once kept people tangled was a great choice from the American company.
 Wireless headsets are more comfortable to use; however, they also have a longer transmission delay than wired devices.
 According to the manufacturer, Razer offers to eliminate high latency with its own HyperSpeed technology, which is supposed to provide a faster connection – “25% faster than any other wireless gaming technology”.